Effective Pain Management Live Online Training

-Live online training – Join Dr Grahame Brown on Wednesday 16th November 2022 for this practical live online workshop via Zoom, you will have plenty of opportunities to ask questions.
+Live online training – Join Dr Grahame Brown on Wednesday 24th April 2024 for this practical live online training event via Zoom, you will have plenty of opportunities to ask questions.
 Simply book your place and we will email you the Zoom link the day before the event.

 Why you should attend

 Pain is endemic in our society and whatever the cause – back pain, migraine, arthritic pain, dental pain, irritable bowel (IBS), labour/menstrual pain, cancer pain, psychogenic pain, psychosomatic pain – it can be incapacitating.